 First, let’s clear one thing: No, the AI did not sing the song.
 It has, however, composed and wrote its lyrics, then a human composer arranged everything.
 But hey, you got to admit that the song is actually something worth listening to.

 If an AI tool can come up with some simple words for a song today, imagine how many heads it can roll in the music industry if more advancements and improvements are done to it.

-Well, robots merely follow a given set of instructions and you can’t teach them how to be creative, right guys?
+Well, robots merely follow a given set of instructions, and you can’t teach them how to be creative, right guys?

 AIs, basic and advanced, have begun writing and editing on their own.
-The case in point is Google’s AI which is a dramatic fiction writer.
+A case in point is Google’s AI which is a dramatic fiction writer.
 As is with all Google-related AIs, it uses Google’s neural networks to produce something magnificent.
 Here’s the paper published by Google about this matter.

 Here is an example poem written by this AI:

 This was the only way.
 It was the only way.
 It was her turn to blink.
 It was hard to tell.
 It was time to move on.
 He had to do it again.
 They all looked at each other.
 They all turned to look back.
 They both turned to face him.
 They both turned and walked away.